amyreese/Fixit/README.md

 ## Structure

-Configuration at any given path must be located either in the standardized `pyproject.toml` file, or a separate `fixup.toml` file.
+Configuration at any given path must be located either in the standardized `pyproject.toml` file, or a separate `fixit.toml` file.
 To follow PEP 518, everything in `pyproject.toml` must be under the `tool.<name>` table, which would be `tool.fixit`, so we should use that same table name in `fixit.toml` for consistency.